Trump, Biden debate marked by clashes, but less chaos

 NASHVILLE, Tenn. — After the first presidential debate was panned so widely that organizers introduced a mute button, Thursday's second and final debate between President Donald Trump and Democratic challenger Joe Biden was far more civil.

-Whether because of that button or the terrible reviews — especially for Trump — the two interrupted each other far less frequently, even as they clashed on issues ranging from the coronavirus to crime.
+Whether because of that button or the terrible reviews — especially for Trump — the candidates interrupted each other far less frequently, even as they clashed on issues ranging from the coronavirus to crime to global warming.

+While Trump and Biden responded to each other's answers — shaking their heads disapprovingly or smiling, in the case of Biden — the two largely avoided speaking over one another.
+And neither man tried to speak at length while he was muted during opening questions.

-Trump, in particular, was on his best behavior early, especially with the moderator, whom he'd repeatedly attacked before the debate.
+Trump, in particular, was on his best behavior, especially early on, and especially when it came to the moderator, whom he'd repeatedly attacked before the debate.

 "So far, I respect very much the way you're handling this," Trump said to NBC's Kristen Welker when she gave him time to respond to Biden at one point.